Toy Story 3: Plot

-Andy Davis, who has not played with his toys in years, is leaving for college, and intends to take Woody with him.
+17-year-old Andy Davis, who has not played with his toys in years, is leaving for college, and intends to take Woody with him.
 Buzz Lightyear, Jessie, and the others are put in a bag to be stored in the attic, but Andy's mother mistakenly takes the bag to the curb for garbage pickup.
 The toys escape and, believing Andy intended to throw them away, join Barbie in a donation box bound for Sunnyside Daycare.
 Woody pursues the others and fails to convince them of the truth.

 Andy's toys are welcomed by the other toys at Sunnyside, and are given a tour of the seemingly perfect play-setting by Lots-O'-Huggin' Bear ("Lotso"), Big Baby, and Ken, with whom Barbie falls in love.
 All the toys choose to stay, except Woody, who attempts to return home.
 A Sunnyside child named Bonnie finds Woody and takes him to her house, playing with him and her other toys.

 After Andy's toys endure a rough playtime with the toddlers, Buzz asks Lotso to have himself and his friends moved to the older children's room, but is instead captured.
 Lotso is revealed to be running a police state among the daycare's toys; he tells Buzz he sends all newly arrived toys to the toddler room for his gang's safety, regardless of whether the new toys are age-appropriate or get broken.
 Seeing promise in Buzz, Lotso has him switched to demo mode, brainwashing him into believing Lotso is his commander.
 Meanwhile, Mrs. Potato Head, who lost an eye in Andy's room, sees an upset Andy searching for his toys.
-Andy's toys realize their mistake and attempt to leave, but are captured and imprisoned by Buzz on Lotso's order.
+Andy's toys realize their mistake and attempt to leave, but are captured and imprisoned by Buzz on Lotso's orders.

 At Bonnie's house, Woody meets a toy clown named Chuckles, and learns that Chuckles, Lotso, and Big Baby were once owned by a girl named Daisy.
 When the three toys were accidentally lost during a road trip, they traveled back to Daisy's house on foot, only to find that Daisy's parents had replaced Lotso.
-After convincing Big Baby that Daisy had replaced them, Lotso led the toys to Sunnyside, taking it over as a dictator.
+After convincing Big Baby that Daisy had replaced them and intimidating Chuckles to silence the truth, Lotso led the toys to Sunnyside, taking it over as a dictator.